 array_completeness when equal to 1 indicates that all displacement NAL units of the given type are in the following array and none are in the stream; when equal to 0 indicates that additional displacement NAL units of the indicated type may be in the stream; the default and permitted values are constrained by the sample entry name.

-displ_nal_unit_type indicates the type of the displacement NAL units in the following array. it takes a value as defined in ISO/IEC 23090-29 Annex J; it is restricted to take one of the values indicating a DNAL_DSPS, DNAL_DFPS, DNAL_PREFIX_ESEI, DNAL_PREFIX_NSEI, DNAL_SUFFIX_ESEI, or DNAL_SUFFIX_NSEI displacement NAL unit.
+displ_nal_unit_type indicates the type of the displacement NAL units in the following array. it takes a value as defined in ISO/IEC 23090-29, Annex J; it is restricted to take one of the values indicating a DNAL_DSPS, DNAL_DFPS, DNAL_PREFIX_ESEI, DNAL_PREFIX_NSEI, DNAL_SUFFIX_ESEI, or DNAL_SUFFIX_NSEI displacement NAL unit.

 num_displ_nal_units indicates the number of displacement NAL units of type indicated by displ_nal_unit_type in the following array.

-displ_setup_unit_length indicates the size, in bytes, of the displ_setup_unit field.
-The length field includes the size of both the displacement NAL unit header and the displacement NAL unit payload but does not include the length field itself.
+displ_setup_unit_length indicates the size, in bytes, of the displ_setup_unit.
+It includes the size of both the displacement NAL unit header and the displacement NAL unit payload but does not include the size of the length field itself.

 displ_setup_unit contains a displacement NAL unit according to related displ_nal_unit_type.

+Decoder configuration mapping struture

+Definition

+The DecoderConfigurationMappingStructure provides associations or mapping between decoder configuration information and sub-bitstreams to which a decoder configuration applies.

+Syntax

+aligned(8) class DecoderConfigurationMappingStruct {

+unsigned int(8) nb_associations;

+for (i=0; i < nb_associations; i++) {

+unsigned int(8) decoder_cfg_index;